Robust Invariant Sets Computation for Switched Discrete-Time Polynomial Systems: Computing Robust Invariant Sets

-In this section we elucidate our approach of addressing the robust invariant sets generation problem for \texttt{SD}.
-We firstly in Subsection \ref{charac} characterize the maximal robust invariant set $\mathcal{R}_0$ as the unique bounded solution to a modified Bellman equation, which can be solved by existing numerical methods.
-Furthermore, a computationally tractable semi-definite programming method is proposed to synthesize robust invariant sets in Subsection \ref{AA}.
+In this section we elucidate our approach of synthesizing robust invariant sets for DSPS.
+Subsection \ref{charac} characterizes the maximal robust invariant set $\mathcal{R}_0$ as the zero level set of the unique bounded solution to a Bellman type equation, which can be solved by the value iteration.
+This is the main contribution of this section.
+Subsection \ref{AA} presents a computationally tractable semi-definite programming problem, which is derived from the Bellman type equation, for synthesizing robust invariant sets.